-Imagine you stood in line for something really important, like a movie opening or a new technological gadget for 11 long weeks — almost 3 months.
+Imagine you stood in line for something really important, like a movie opening or a new technological gadget, for 11 long weeks — almost 3 months.
 You were in that line all that long, long time.
 You got to know everyone else in line, and the stores alongside the sidewalk, the cop on the beat, all of it.
+After all, 3 months is a long time to wait in a line!
 But near the end of this 11 weeks, you had to go take care of a sudden emergency.
 So you asked someone to hold your place and left the line.
 You were gone for 20 minutes and came back — just 20 minutes, after 11 weeks of being in that line.
-And then, exactly one minute after you got back, people who had first arrived to stand in the same line at the very same moment you’d come back, who hadn’t been there the whole 11 weeks and didn’t realize you’d been there all that time, grabbed you and threw you out of the line and said you couldn’t be there because you had only just arrived.
-But, you know, they stayed in the line themselves after throwing you out.
+And now imagine that, in the very same minute you got back, someone else arrived to stand in that same line.
+But unlike you, they had not been there the whole 11 weeks.
+So of course they didn’t realize you’d been there all that time.
+And what they do when they arrive is grab you and throw you out of the line, saying, “You can’t be here; you only just arrived and don’t belong!”
+And then on top of that, they stayed in the line themselves after throwing you out!

-Of course, none of this changes the fact that wild horses are being removed from public lands right now.
-We have worked with Mustangs and Indian ponies enough to know they are unique, and uniquely suited to the kind of work we do.
-That’s why we are offering some of them a refuge with us, and giving them the chance to help people learn about the deeper and very important relationships between horses and the prairie Lands they’ve been an integral part of for millennia.
-Because when you learn about Mustang and Indian horses within Indigenous worldview, you touch the Land of which they are an imminent part.
+But the biggest reason of all for partnering with the Horse Nation is that we have worked with Mustangs and Indian ponies enough to know they are uniquely adept at helping facilitate the kind of work we do.
+We feel privileged to work in partnership with the individual horses who’ve come to us to help people learn about the deeper and very important relationships between horses and the Land they’ve been an integral part of for millennia.
+When you learn with Mustangs and Indian ponies, in Indigenous worldview, you touch the Land of which they are a part.

 It may be important to note that this document was authored by Dawn Hill Adams, who has a Ph.D. in vertebrate paleontology from the University of California, Berkeley and is an enrolled citizen of the Choctaw Nation of Oklahoma.